zhuoyu-998/Chenyu-Lin.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior in [Fuzhou University](https://www.fzu.edu.cn/), Fujian, China, who major in Mechanical Design and Their Automation.
-My research interests focus on artificial intelligence, computer vision and deep learning.
-You can click [here] to view my curriculum vitae.
+My research interests focus on Internet of things, computer vision and deep learning.
+You can click [here](https://zhuoyu-998.github.io/Chenyu-Lin.github.io//cv/) to view my curriculum vitae.

 About me
 ======